ehwest/mdn_qms/PD_Product_Definition/PD_0001_Product_Environment.md

 be needed for regulatory purposes.
 However, at this writing, all copies of the software are operated within the United States.

+# FDA Regulatory Authority
 The requirements for T1Pal are intentionally aligned with requirements set forth by the FDA for "Software as a Medical Device" found in the FDA regulations [here.](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfpcd/classification.cfm?id=668)

+## Reference to Intended use
 One of the purposes of T1Pal is to create notifications to notify another person, a follower, of the patient's continuous glucose monitoring system sensor glucose information in real time.
 Therefore, based on the FDA applicable language, T1Pal is a "Continuous Glucose Monitor Secondary Display".
 Please see [PD_2220_Intended_Use.md](https://github.com/ehwest/mdn_qms/blob/master/PD_Product_Definition/PD_0002_Intended_Use.md)for a definitive statement of T1Pal intended use.

+## Scope Limited to Secondary Display
 The *secondary*
 display of T1PAL.COM does not replace primary real time continuous glucose monitoring or standard home blood glucose monitoring -- for any purpose whatsoever.